Chen Qingzhi: Background and pre-northern campaign

 Chen Qingzhi was from Guoshan County in Yixing Commandery.
 He joined Emperor Wu of Liang when he was still young.
 Emperor Wu enjoyed playing weiqi, often doing so from night till dawn.
 While most of his attendants have fallen asleep, Chen stayed up throughout the night, responding immediately whenever Emperor Wu wanted to have a game; this earned Emperor Wu's admiration.

-On 22 February 525, Northern Wei's Inspector of Xu Province Yuan Faseng (元法僧 (Yuán Făsēng)) revolted and requested to surrender to Liang.
-Emperor Wu sent Chen, along with Hu Longya (胡龙牙 (Hú Lóngyá)) and Cheng Jingjun (成景儁 (Chéng Jĭngjùn)) to assist Yuan.
+On 22 February 525, (Note: This date is per the biography of Emperor Xiaoming of Northern Wei in Book of Wei; the volume also gave its version of events surrounding Yuan Faseng's surrender to Liang; this account did not mention Chen Qingzhi, but did mention Hu Longya and Cheng Jingjun.
+Chen Qingzhi's biography in Liang Shu only stated that Yuan's revolt occurred during the Pu'tong era (520-527).
+Vol.150 of Zizhi Tongjian did mention Chen Qingzhi in its account of events surrounding Yuan's revolt.)
+Northern Wei's Inspector of Xu Province Yuan Faseng (元法僧 (Yuán Fǎsēng)) revolted and requested to surrender to Liang.
+Emperor Wu sent Chen, along with Hu Longya (胡龙牙 (Hú Lóngyá)) and Cheng Jingjun (成景儁 (Chéng Jǐngjùn)) to assist Yuan.
 After this assignment, he was given an army of 2,000 and ordered to escort Prince of Yuzhang Xiao Zong (萧综) to Xu Province.
 Northern Wei sent Prince of Anfeng Yuan Yanming (元延明) and Prince of Linhuai Yuan Yu (元彧) along with an army of 20,000 against the Liang army.
 Yuan Yanming ordered his subordinate Qiu Daqian (丘大千 (Qīu Dàqiān)) to establish fortifications at Xunliang (浔梁); Chen attacked Qiu while the fortification were still weak, and routed Qiu's army within a single round of drums.
 Later, on 23 July, as Northern Wei troops surrounded Pengcheng (彭城), Xiao Zong surrendered to Northern Wei, and Liang troops deserted en masse.
 While the other generals could not stop their troops from deserting, Chen managed to lead his troops in an orderly retreat.